 This is sightseeing the way sightseeing is meant to be done!
 All our vehicles are the latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

 Your tour is fully escorted and narrated with a jolly driver and knowledgeable escort who, invariably, will become more of a friend than a tour guide!
 Every passenger receives special attention and is encouraged to participate in the day as much as possible to ensure that you have a wonderful time with us.

 Your tour commences directly from the ship (synchronised with the ships timetable.
-We won’t go without you or get you back late!).
+We will not go without you or get you back late!).
 In 2011 Holyhead introduced a direct berthing dock at the end of the British Aluminium Jetty meaning no requirement for tendering.
 This alleviates poor weather cancellations.

 We will take you to places in Wales you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views, including Eryri, or better known as the Snowdonia National Park, which is the second largest National park in Britain.
 We’ll navigate (by road and foot) some of the most scenic and “Welsh” roads on the map, taking in as much of those glorious views on offer.